CPP-CS/Redirect/README.md

 # Redirect

-This repo redirects to the Discord Server
+This repo redirects discord.cppcs.dev to the discord server